-How do people read online vs on paper?
+How do people read on screens vs on printed paper?
 A analysis of on online literary magazine with a goal of increasing engaged long-form reading through design improvements.

 Users expect a pizza ordering site to be convenient, fast, and easy to use.
 This makes improving usability a major competitive strategy for the business.

 Everyone talks about the weather–Weather Underground does something about it.
-Wunderground.com a beautiful weather and climate site absolutely packed with information.
-The site can be a bit intimidating for a new visitor or someone who is not a weather geek.
+Wunderground.com a beautiful weather site packed with climate information.
+The site can be a bit intimidating for someone who is not a science geek.
 This usability study looks at the experience of new users.

 Library sites are complex and small town libraries often don’t have the resources to hire professional designers.
 The Upper Sandusky Library site had become cluttered over time by the accumulation of new content without an organization scheme.
 It was difficult for patrons to find the most commonly sought after information.